Chandni-L5/pawsome-strolls/documentation/testing.md

  ![screenshot of services post fix](/documentation/services%20fixed.png)

-- During the final testing of the site, I identified that the hover function of the 'enquire now' button was not functionining and when selecting the button there was no proceeding action.
+- During the final testing of the site, I identified that the hover function of the 'enquire now' button was not functioning and when selecting the button there was no proceeding action.
 Using dev chrome tools, I identified that the margin of the div below the button was creating an overlap and the button was layered below this invisible div.
 [![Image from Gyazo](https://i.gyazo.com/19896f7d212908a3206e54332c2a4e63.gif)](https://gyazo.com/19896f7d212908a3206e54332c2a4e63)
 ![dev chrome tools applied to the relevant section](/documentation/enq%20button%20fix.png)